microsoft/openshift-rhsummit-lab/labDocs/Part0.md

 >
 > A few notes:
 > * you can use (almost) ANY email address to create a new Microsoft account, you don't need to get an outlook.com email address unless you want to during the creation process
-> * we recommend using a Microsoft account vs. so-called Organizational account (aka "school or work account") for this lab
+> * we recommend using a personal Microsoft account vs. so-called Organizational account (aka "school or work account") for this lab

 Once you have a Microsoft account, you will need to sign up for Azure.
 If you never had a Free trial account on Azure you can go to (https://azure.microsoft.com/free), select "Start Free", and follow the instructions there.
 For this lab we will be using Azure Pass instead of Free Trial.